rowanmac/rowanmac.github.io/my_collections/_reviews/fordPoliticalCultureState2025.md

 title-short: "Political Culture, the State, and the Problem of Religious War in Britain\
   \ and Ireland, 1578\u20131625.
 By R. Malcolm Smuts.
 Oxford"
 type: article-journal
-'workReviewed1:': "Political Culture, the State, and the Problem of Religious War\
+workReviewed: "Political Culture, the State, and the Problem of Religious War in Britain\
-  \ in Britain and Ireland, 1578\u20131625."
+  \ and Ireland, 1578\u20131625."
-'workReviewed1Citekey:': smutsPoliticalCultureState2023
+workReviewedCitekey: smutsPoliticalCultureState2023
 ---
-{% include articlePageTemplate.html %}
+{% include reviewPageTemplate.html %}